Here are some questions people have when they're considering

 major adjustments we've had to make to peacefully occupy such close quarters

-for four or five months at a time.
+for three or four months at a time.

 (Kinda like the story of the frog in the pot of cold water that is